Innovative Partnership Aims to Future Proof Artificial Turf Pitch Maintenance

 As the artificial turf industry embraces greater sustainability practices, maintenance strategy must evolve in parallel.

 Organic infill systems represent an important step in environmental progression.
-But they are currently a high-value item, with a higher expenditure knock-on effect for playing surface running cost.
+But they are currently a high-value item, with a higher expenditure knock-on effect for playing surface running costs.

 Without robust evidence-based maintenance frameworks, the intended environmental benefits could be undermined by reduced durability or increased infill costs.
 Something that is under constant research and review to find the ideal solution.